12 May Babinsky. Emigration (1974 – 1976). 4: Application Submitted!

 –one pair of gold earrings worn in adult female’s ears;

-–one string of coral beads (at the time, corals happened to be in demand at the Rome flea market) worn on adult female’s neck;
+–one string of beads made of amber (at the time, amber happened to be in demand at the Rome flea market) worn on adult woman’s neck;

 –university pins corresponding to the schools in the notarized diploma copies;